Blusutils/DESrv/CONTRIBUTING.md

 ## Other contribution guidelines

-1. Targets of contributions
+### 1. Targets of contributions

 * We do not consider contributions related to extensions/addons or DESCEndLib, only Core and PDK (DESCEndLib has its [own repository](https://github.com/Blusutils/DESCEndLib)).

-2. Bug reports.
+### 2. Bug reports.

 * Please provide clear and concise (as you can) description of what the bug is, versions of Core and libraries you are using.

 * If bug is able to reproduce, please describe how it can be reproduce (code examples, video, etc.)

 * If it possible, please attach a relevant log output (`*desrv directory*/logs`) and/or screenshots.
 Additional context that can be useful also welcome.

 > These items can help us understand the problem and fix it faster.

-3. Enhancements
+### 3. Enhancements

 * Please describe your suggestion as clearly and completely as possible.
 If you are able, add code examples.

 * The enhancements must not harm the DESrv Core and PDK code base.
 They must also be implementable.

-4. Changes in code
+### 4. Changes in code

 * The pull requests must not harm the DESrv Core and PDK code base.
 They must also be applicable to current code base.

-    * Please stick to DESrv code styling (our modified Java style instead of classic C# style).
+* Please stick to DESrv code styling (our modified Java style instead of classic C# style):
     * Brackets on the same line.
     * Tab size - 4 spaces.
     * Delegates must end with `Delegate`, events with `Event`.
     * Interfaces must starts with `I`, abstract classes with `Abstract`.
     * `PascalCase` for class, struct, interface, namespace, delegate, event, record, property, method; `camelCase` for field.
+    * Example:

     ```cs
     // that is recommended